rlpy/rlpy/doc/make_domain.rst

 * Create a visualization
 * Add the Domain to RLPy and test it

-If you would like to add your new Domain to the RLPy project, email ``rlpy@mit.edu`` or create a pull request to the
-`RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.
+If you would like to add your new Domain to the RLPy project, email the community list ``rlpy@mit.edu`` or create a pull request to the `RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.